-When someone is arrested and taken to jail, their primary thought is how they can get out.
+When someone is arrested and taken to jail their first concern is how they can get out.
 Several things must happen before the authorities release an individual from jail.
-The authorities must first book a person into the system, and then the person must go through a bail hearing to determine how much they must pay to go free.
-This section provides articles describing the arrest, booking, and bail process, with helpful information describing how bail bonds work and how they can help to secure a person's release from jail.
+The process typically involves a “booking” process and a bail hearing that determines whether the person arrested may be released pending trial and set the bail amount.
+Once the accused has “posted bail” themselves or through a bail bond agent they are released.
+This section provides articles describing the arrest, booking, and bail process, with helpful information describing how bail bonds work, how amounts are determined, and how they can help to secure a person's release from jail.